Jafi-Code/Smart-Health-System/README.md

 When the connection is restored, all data automatically syncs to the cloud — ensuring clinics can operate efficiently regardless of connectivity challenges.

-Inspiration
+##Inspiration

 The idea was born after witnessing how patients in public clinics often spend hours waiting for basic services or medication.
 We wanted to restore dignity, efficiency, and accessibility to healthcare using simple yet powerful technology.

 Originally developed during the IBM Z Datathon, Smart Health System has evolved beyond a prototype into a scalable solution tailored for South Africa’s healthcare infrastructure.

-Technology Stack
+##Technology Stack
 Component	Technology	Purpose
-Frontend	HTML, CSS, JavaScript	Interface design and user interaction Backend	Python (FastAPI)	Core logic, data handling, and API services Database	SQLite	Local data storage (lightweight and offline-friendly) Offline Capability	IndexedDB / Local Storage	Stores data when offline and syncs when reconnected Hosting / Cloud	IBM LinuxONE or Firebase (planned)	Reliable, secure cloud synchronization Version Control	Git + GitHub	Team collaboration and deployment tracking
+Frontend: HTML, CSS, JavaScript	Interface design and user interaction
+Backend: Python (FastAPI)	Core logic, data handling, and API services
+Database: SQLite	Local data storage (lightweight and offline-friendly) Offline Capability: IndexedDB / Local Storage	Stores data when offline and syncs when reconnected Hosting / Cloud: IBM LinuxONE or Firebase (planned)	Reliable, secure cloud synchronization Version Control: Git + GitHub	Team collaboration and deployment tracking

-Features
+##Features

 Offline-Ready: Works seamlessly without internet; auto-syncs when back online